 The article pondered the potential harm, if any, caused by a person openly admitting their participation in AA or a recovery program.
 This debate is not novel.
 What is unprecedented, however, is the newfound willingness of some to contemplate changing what is a fundamental tradition for AA.

-While the article mentions the 11th tradition, “Our public relations policy is based on attraction rather than promotion; we need always maintain personal anonymity at the level of press, radio, and films” it fails to cite in the more important 12th tradition.
-The 12th tradition states (italics added for emphasis), “Anonymity is the spiritual foundation of all our principals, ever reminding us to place principals before personalities.”
+While Colman’s article referenced AA’s 11th Tradition – “Our public relations policy is based on attraction rather than promotion; we need always maintain personal anonymity at the level of press, radio, and films,” it overlooked the arguably more crucial 12th Tradition.
+This principle declares, “Anonymity is the spiritual foundation of all our principals, ever reminding us to place principles before personalities.”